cubedevinc/cube-d3-mcp-server/README.md

 * CUBE_API_KEY - Navigate to **Admin -> Agent -> Click on Agent -> Enable API Key**.
 * CUBE_TENANT_NAME - Your tenant name from the URL, e.g. 'acme' in https://acme.cubecloud.dev
 * CUBE_AGENT_ID - Navigate to **Admin -> Agent -> Click on Agent** to find it.
+* CUBE_EXTERNAL_ID - A unique identifier for the user (e.g., email address or user ID) used for session generation and personalization.

 ## Cube Chat Examples